-This is a 2007 essay economist Don Boudreaux wrote that was published during 2007 in the Pittsburgh-Tribune Review.
-It is now posted at Mr. Boudreaux’s website.
+This is a 2007 essay economist Don Boudreaux wrote that was published during that year in the Pittsburgh-Tribune Review.
+It is now posted at Dr. Boudreaux’s website.

 The Environmental Creed